 The most recent Revised Draft SC/FFS Report (replacement pages and Responses in Comment Response Table) was sent to the Ohio EPA on January 24, 2013.
 The Ohio EPA provided conditional approval of the proposed changes pending approval and finalization of the Tech Memo via Certified Mail #7012010000094675182 dated March 1, 2013.
 The letter indicated that the SC/FFS should be updated based on the Tech Memo once finalized.
 The Revised Draft SC/FFS report did not have an Executive Summary.
 The Tech Memo was finalized and approved on February 10, 2014.
 USACE has prepared this Executive Summary to provide updated information related to the approved Tech Memo to the Ohio EPA in order to finalize the SC/FFS Report.
-This Executive Summary describes why modifications to the human health risk assessment (HHRA) process introduced in the Tech Memo, thereby assisting in the preparation and review of future remedial action documents such as the Record of Decision or a Five Year Review.
+Additionally, this Executive Summary relates the approach presented in this SC/FFS Report to modifications introduced in the Tech Memo, thereby assisting in the preparation and review of future remedial action documents such as the Record of Decision or a Five Year Review.